 - 1 tsp sea salt

 Bring a large soup pot to boil.
 Add 1 tsp sea salt to the water.
-Add brussels sprouts and quickly cook them for about 30 seconds to 1 min.
-Remove them from the pot.
+Add brussels sprouts and quickly blanch them for about 1 min.
+Remove from the pot.
 Drain and shock in ice/cold water.
 Set aside to drain.

-Heat a wok or large saute pan with 2 tbsp coconut oil over high heat.
-When hot, lower heat to medium, add 1 tbsp garlic & saute for 15 seconds. (*Be careful splatter)
+Heat a large saute skillet with 1 tbsp coconut oil over high heat.
+When hot, lower heat to medium, add 1 tbsp garlic & saute until fragrant (about 8-10 seconds).

 Add brussels sprouts & saute for about 30 seconds.
-Add stir-fry sauce and saute until the sprouts are tender but still crunchy (about 1 minute.) and the liquid in the pan has thickened slightly.
+Add stir-fry sauce and saute until the sprouts are tender but still crunchy (about 1 minute).

 * I use california red fresno chili for this dish.
 You can also use serrano chili pepper if Thai chili is not accessible.
 Skip the chili for a non-spicy version.